-CCR section number: 15301 and 15303
+CCR section number: 15301, 15303, 15304

 Cal.
 Code Regs., tit.
 14, sec 15301 provides that projects which consist of the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment, or topographical features, and which involve negligible or no expansion of existing or former use are categorically exempt from the provisions of the California Environmental Quality Act (CEQA).
-This project involves installation of approximately 558 Level 2 electric vehicle (EV) charging ports at approximately 33 different existing, paved parking lots and parking structures throughoutNorthern California.
+This project involves installation of at least 127 Level 2 electric vehicle (EV) charging ports at 8 different existing, paved parking lots and parking structures in the Southern California Project Area, as defined by the REACH 2.0 solicitation.
+The charging equipment to be installed is approximately the size of a mailbox (52"x4"x4").
 This project involves negligible or no expansion of existing or former use of the sites.
 In addition, the electric vehicle charging stations will be installed on existing pavement and will connect to existing electrical infrastructure.
 Therefore, the project falls within section 15301 and will not have a significant effect on the environment.

 Cal.
 Code Regs., tit.
 14, sec.
 15303 provides that projects which consist of construction and location of limited numbers of new, small facilities or structures; installation of small new equipment and facilities in small structures; and the conversion of existing small structures from one use to another where only minor modifications are made in the exterior of the structure, are categorically exempt from the provisions of CEQA.
-This project consists of installation of new, small equipment to existing paved sites.
-The charging equipment to be installed is approximately the size of a mailbox (52"x4"x4") and will be installed at approximately 33 different existing, paved parking lots and parking structures.
+This project consists of the installation of at least 127 new, small equipment to the sites.
+The charging equipment to be installed is approximately the size of a mailbox (52"x4"x4") and will be installed at 8 different existing, paved parking lots and structures.
 Therefore, the project falls within section 15303 and will not have a significant effect on the environment.